lowtze/latin-books/Backgammon 1895/Backgammon 1895.md

 Among these various theories is one which presents itself as a plausible suggestion of the invention of the game.
-It is that draughts (or checkers) were originally counters, such as little stones, for instance, which were moved about on a calcu- lation board to reckon up the throws, and that it was an after- thought to permit skill to take the place of moves.
+It is that draughts (or checkers) were originally counters, such as little stones, for instance, which were moved about on a calculation board to reckon up the throws, and that it was an afterthought to permit skill to take the place of moves.

 Certain it is that the classic draughts were described always as a stone (*calx* or *calculus*).